-Throughout 2018, Ambatovy continued to engage and interact with the media in order to keep them informed about Ambatovy and to build positive, enduring relationships based on trust and transparency.
+Throughout 2019, Ambatovy continued to engage and interact with the media in order to keep them informed about Ambatovy and to build positive, enduring relationships based on trust and transparency.
 We collaborated with journalists, TV and newspaper editors, and radio presenters; prepared media briefs; held information sessions and organized site visits to the Mine and Plant Sites.
-Our social media team within the Communications Department, created in late 2017, continued to boost our presence on social media; their work serves as an important complement to our regular media activities.
+We also extended our company presence across social media platforms to more fully engage the local and international audience and provide a method to further distribute information on Ambatovy's actions and interventions.